top of page

 • Navigate sensitive conversations around health and independence

-• Build trust with both clients and their caregivers
+• Build trust with clients and caregivers

-• Align your services with aging-in-place goals
+• Align your professional services with aging-in-place goals

 CAPS II: Design Concepts for Livable Homes and Aging in Place

-Key concepts include:
+Key topics include:

-• Hallway and doorway dimensions
+• Optimal hallway and doorway dimensions

-• Lighting strategies to reduce fall risks
+• Lighting design to minimize fall risk

 CAPS III: Details & Solutions for Livable Homes and Aging in Place

-• Applying safety, comfort, and style in equal measure
+• Integrate comfort, safety, and style

-What Makes Our CAPS Training Different?
+What Makes Household Guardians CAPS Training Different

-🗓️ Ready to Get Started?
+Ready to Get Started?

 Fritzi Gros-Daillon